The MIDP is a boutique program for mid-career professionals looking to lead global development efforts

 With small class sizes and experienced faculty, the MIDP degree offers a vibrant, global community inside the heart of a world-class university.
 A feature of the MIDP is its self-designed curriculum that enables students to tailor learning around their needs and interests.

-Duke University is one of the most prestigious schools in the U.S and is ranked inside the top 10 colleges in the country according to U.S. News and World Report 2020.
+Duke University is one of the most prestigious schools in the U.S and is ranked #12 among national universities in the country according to U.S. News and World Report 2021.